go-acoustic/SDK_Tools/SDKPackages/tealeaf/ios/README.txt

 ###############################################################################
 # Licensed Materials - Property of IBM
 # (C) Copyright IBM Corp.
-2017
+2018
 # US Government Users Restricted Rights - Use, duplication or disclosure
 # restricted by GSA ADP Schedule Contract with IBM Corp.
 ###############################################################################

-There are six folders created for the Tealeaf iOS release.
+There are three folders created for the Tealeaf iOS release.

 EOCore folder - Contains Debug and Release of base library needed for Tealeaf and Digital Analytics to communicate to server.
 Tealeaf folder - Contains Debug and Release of library that will collect Tealeaf data that passed to EOCore.